shawn-sandy/shawnsandy-dev/src/posts/2022-12-09-frontmatter-a-cms-editor-for-vs-code.md

 - content configuration
 - view modified files

 I'm still learning how all this works but I like what I'm seeing so far, I plan continue using it to create and manage content for this blog.
-Check out the [Front Matter Website for more info](https://frontmatter.codes/)
+Check out the {{ hlp.11ty.openUrl('https://frontmatter.codes', 'Front Matter Website for more info') | safe }}

 Enjoy!